tsdavies/testGoogle/README.md

 # testGoogle
-Run automation on Google site
+Run automation on Google site.
+Perform searches using Google and Cypress.